microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

   **DMF_FilterDeviceGet**                              |  Client Filter Drivers use this function to retrieve the **WDFDEVICE** that corresponds to the Filter Device Filter Device Object.
   **DMF_DmfDeviceInitOverrideDefaultQueueConfig**      |  Client Drivers use this function to modify how DMF creates the default queue.
   **DMF_DmfDeviceInitOverrideDefaultQueueObjectAttributes** | Client Drivers use this function to explicitly set the execution level of the queue's callbacks.
+  **DMF_DmfDeviceInitDisableWppRecorder** | Client Drivers use this function if WPP is not being used in the Drivers.

 Module Facing DMF APIs